 It’s almost impossible for higher ed institutions to rank within the first ten results on Google for every one of its academic program pages.
 Higher ed is a competitive industry, with thousands of universities vying to get in front of prospective students on the first page of Google.

 One SEO strategy that we typically recommend to institutions is to narrow down their optimization to specific focus programs and locations with high value to the institution.
 Doing this gains critical insights, including the competition between other institutions, the trends driving the search behavior, and the keyphrases dominating search results.
-Higher ed marketing directors know which program pages the institution values most, and developing a clear and effective content strategy can elevate these pages up the ranking results.
+Higher ed marketing directors know which program pages the institution values most, and developing a clear and effective content strategy can elevate these pages to the ranking results.

 To understand what content to put on your program page, marketers need to know which search terms and phrases their target audience uses in their search behavior.
 Understanding which topics and keywords a higher education institution rank for will allow marketers to adapt their content strategy to influence those rankings positively.
 Marketers should also identify what keywords and strategies competing institutions use to best remain competitive within the ranking results.

-When asking what role SEO plays in a higher education website redesign, the answer is that SEO and website redesigns go hand in hand.
+When asked what role SEO plays in a higher education website redesign, the answer is that SEO and website redesigns go hand in hand.
 A website redesign should be considered if only SEO is at the forefront of discussion.

 The role of SEO in a higher ed website redesign is huge.
 SEO is the leading driver of any higher education content strategy because marketers need to know what their audience is searching for.
 The more relevant content a higher ed institution can produce, the higher their chances of ranking for those corresponding keywords in the search engine results.
-The closer a college or university website is within the Google search results, the more traffic it is likely to receive.
+The closer a college or university website is to the Google search results, the more traffic it is likely to receive.
 The more relevant traffic a website receives the higher the chances of engagement and lead generation.